axieinfinity/ronin-documentation/docs/node-operators/cli.md

 --ws.rpcprefix value                HTTP path prefix on which JSON-RPC is served.
 Use '/' to serve on all paths.
 --ws.origins value                  Origins from which to accept websockets requests --graphql                           Enable GraphQL on the HTTP-RPC server.
 Note that GraphQL can only be started if an HTTP server is started as well.
---graphql.corsdomain value          Comma separated list of domains from which to accept cross origin requests (browser enforced)
+--graphql.corsdomain value          Comma-separated list of domains from which to accept cross origin requests (browser enforced)
---graphql.vhosts value              Comma separated list of virtual hostnames from which to accept requests (server enforced).
+--graphql.vhosts value              Comma-separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts '*' wildcard. (default: "localhost")
 --rpc.gascap value                  Sets a cap on gas that can be used in eth_call/estimateGas (0=infinite) (default: 50000000)
 --rpc.evmtimeout value              Sets a timeout used for eth_call (0=infinite) (default: 5s)
 --rpc.txfeecap value                Sets a cap on transaction fee (in ether) that can be sent via the RPC APIs (0 = no cap) (default: 1)
 --rpc.allow-unprotected-txs         Allow for unprotected (non EIP155 signed) transactions to be submitted via RPC --jspath loadScript                 JavaScript root path for loadScript (default: ".")
---exec value                        Execute JavaScript statement --preload value                     Comma separated list of JavaScript files to preload into the console
+--exec value                        Execute JavaScript statement --preload value                     Comma-separated list of JavaScript files to preload into the console
 ```

 #### Networking options

 ```
---bootnodes value                   Comma separated enode URLs for P2P discovery bootstrap --discovery.dns value               Sets DNS discovery entry points (use "" to disable DNS) --port value                        Network listening port (default: 30303) --maxpeers value                    Maximum number of network peers (network disabled if set to 0) (default: 50)
+--bootnodes value                   Comma-separated enode URLs for P2P discovery bootstrap --discovery.dns value               Sets DNS discovery entry points (use "" to disable DNS) --port value                        Network listening port (default: 30303) --maxpeers value                    Maximum number of network peers (network disabled if set to 0) (default: 50)